-We’ve all been there before – you’re at the range and your mate asks you for a little help with their swing.
-This series of tips helps you find the quick solutions to some of golf’s most common swing ailments.
-This month Grant Hepburn looks at the correct wrist position in your golf swing.
+We’ve all been there before – you’re at the practice range and your mate asks you for a little help with his game.
+This series of tips helps you find the quick solutions to some of golf’s most common ailments.
+This month Grant Hepburn looks at some of the reasons behind your mate’s putting problems.

 It’s no secret that putting makes up than 40 percent of all golf shots, and of course many of these are short putts.
 The secret to being a really good putter is not only making plenty of putts, but ensuring that your misses are not by too much.
 In other words, your short putts are really short – not the horrible three- to four-footers that are so easily missable.
 Every foot counts when it comes to putting, so to avoid the dreaded three-putt, you want to get the ball to tap-in distance at worst.

 Controlling your speed is crucial to successful putting, along with the ability to read a green and visualise the putt.
 Of course, speed affects the line of the putt, with a putt that is too slow likely to miss on the low side and a putt that is too firm missing on the high side.